Aedes japonicus: Description

 Adults have a distinctive bronze-colored, lyre-shaped pattern on the scutum, and larvae have a linear arrangement of branched frontal setae and a strongly spiculated anal saddle.

 Distribution

-Ae. japonicus is native to Eastern Asia and can be found in Taiwan, Hong Kong, Japan, and parts of Russia, China and the Korean Peninsula, additionally they have invaded and colonized North and South America as well as Europe.
+Aedes japonicus is native to Eastern Asia and can be found in Taiwan, Hong Kong, Japan, and parts of Russia, China, and the Korean Peninsula.
+Additionally, they have invaded and colonized North and South America as well as Europe.
 It was first recorded in New York and New Jersey in 1998, and has been spotted as far west as Vancouver Island.
 Its range is expected to eventually include much of North America, Central America, Europe, Asia, and parts of Hawaii.
 A distribution model developed for Germany predicted that A. japonicus will continue to expand across Germany even as the climate continues to change.
 Another model that studied A. japonicus in North America predicted it to continue its invasion into the Southern United States with the possibility of reaching island nations such as Jamaica and Cuba.
 Both models suggest that the invasion will likely be a rapid affair.